crossplatform-dev/crossplatform.dev/docs/react-native.md

 <!-- Diagram of messages being sent -->

-To address some of the concerns lined out earlier, the React Native Core team is working on removing the “bridge” and replace it with a [new renderer][Fabric], called Fabric, and a new mechanism to communicate the JavaScript thread with native modules, called TurboModules.
+To address some of the concerns lined out earlier, the React Native Core team is working on removing the “bridge” and replace it with a [new renderer][fabric], called Fabric, and a new mechanism to communicate the JavaScript thread with native modules, called TurboModules.
 This will allow, among other things, opt-in synchronous actions between the JavaScript thread and the UI and native modules.

 :::tip
-In [July 2021][Facebook fabric] Facebook announced that all its screens are using Fabric already.
+In [July 2021][facebook fabric] Facebook announced that all its screens are using Fabric already.
 It is expected this feature will be enabled in the React Native's open source version in the near future.
 :::